There are dozens of Payment Gateway options for WooCommerce.

 Shop location and currency are factors.
 A payment gateway company/processor may only serve merchants based in certain countries.
 If it only supports U.S. dollars and accepts U.S. shop owners, shop owners in Canada and Europe cannot use it.

 However, customers from all over the world can use the gateway to check out and pay.
-More info at: What to Consider about Payments when Selling Internationally.
+More info at: What to Consider about Payments when Selling Internationally and How to Choose a Payment Gateway

 Security ↑ Back to top